top of page

 Be succinct

 It’s a fine balance.
 You are going to want to answer questions fully, to score maximum points (either in the interviewer’s mind or often literally if you are being graded).
 However, you are also going to want to be succinct.
-The interviewer only has a certain amount of time and if they don’t get to ask all the questions then you certainly don’t get to score all the points.
+The interviewer only has a certain amount of time, and if they don’t get to ask all the questions, then you certainly don’t get to score all the points.
 It’s easy with pressure and nerves to waffle on or go off on an irrelevant tangent.
-Much better to take a breath, get composure and then give a killer answer, rather than jumping in without thinking.
+It's much better to take a breath, get composure, and then give a killer answer rather than jumping in without thinking.

 Ask for the job

-I don’t think this is common interview advice but put in the right way, I think it is positive and powerful.
-This is typically for the end in respect to closing statements, and could be along the lines of: “On the basis of this conversation, I am even more excited about the job than when I applied.
+I don’t think this is common interview advice, but if I put it in the right way, I think it is positive and powerful.
+This is typically for the end with respect to closing statements and could be along the lines of: “On the basis of this conversation, I am even more excited about the job than when I applied.
 I would love to assume the role and look forward to hearing back.”
 This removes any doubt that you would be prepared to accept (offer dependent) and makes you a safer bet.
 Companies, like potential dates, hate being turned down and would prefer to ask someone who they know will likely say yes!

 Any objections?

-So good luck with your current and future interviews.
+So, good luck with your current and future interviews.
 Expect success.
-The hiring company has a business issue to solve and given that you have been selected for the interview, you are well qualified to solve this business issue.
+The hiring company has a business issue to solve, and given that you have been selected for the interview, you are well qualified to solve it.
 It is just about making sure that this comes across effectively.

 • Be prepared